Lemniscate-2525/30_Days_of_ML/Day18_Chest_X_RAY_Classification_Transfer_Learning/README.md

 | Head | $\alpha_{\text{head}} = 10^{-3}$ |
 | Base | $\alpha_{\text{base}} = 10^{-5}$ |

 The base uses a learning rate 100x smaller than the head.
-The pretrained weights are already good — they need gentle nudging toward lung-specific features, not wholesale rewriting.
+The pretrained weights are already good, they need gentle nudging toward lung-specific features, not wholesale rewriting.
 The much smaller $\alpha_{\text{base}}$ ensures the general-purpose edge and texture detectors shift slightly toward medical imaging geometry without forgetting what made them useful in the first place.

 ---

-## Time, Space, and Inference Complexity
+## Time, Space, and Inference Complexity :

 Let:
 - $N$ = training samples (5,216)